DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The name "Walter" has been lovingly carved into the head of the crib.
 A successful DC 14 Intelligence (Arcana) identifies the runes around it as dark necromantic magic.

-***The Mirror.*** The nursemaid’s **specter** does not appear in this room.
-Instead, when a player approaches the mirror, the nursemaid’s spirit appears as an apparition in the glass.
+***The Mirror.*** The nursemaid's **specter** does not appear in this room.
+Instead, when a player approaches the mirror, the nursemaid's spirit appears as an apparition in the glass.

 The spirit resembles a pale, skeletally thin young woman, with all of her fingers and toes removed, her eyes sewn shut, and her lips and teeth torn from her mouth.
 Countless knife-thin scars line her entire body, including the flesh around her wrists and ankles, and her hair has been carelessly hacked to stubble.

 Though its appearance is disturbing, players observing the spirit feel that it is simply watching them with shy curiosity.

 The spirit can neither speak aloud nor exit the mirror.
 However, it shows no hostility toward the players, and can answer basic questions by nodding or shaking its head.
 It knows everything that the nursemaid did in life.
-It shows fear at any mention of Mrs. Durst’s name, sorrow at any mention of Mr. Durst’s, melancholic fondness at any mention of Rose or Thorn, and despair at any mention of Walter.
+It shows fear at any mention of Mrs. Durst's name, sorrow at any mention of Mr. Durst's, melancholic fondness at any mention of Rose or Thorn, and despair at any mention of Walter.

-If the players ask the spirit for aid in reaching the basement or finding the “monster,” the spirit steps aside—vanishing from sight—and the secret door behind the mirror slowly swings open.
+If the players ask the spirit for aid in reaching the basement or finding the "monster," the spirit steps aside—vanishing from sight—and the secret door behind the mirror slowly swings open.
 The spirit does not return.

 ## A2e.
 The Attic
 ### Attic Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 16.</em></span>